How can we help you today?

 • Clear pricing packages or hourly rates

-Why it’s a good fit: If you’re the “techie” everyone calls for help, you’re already halfway there.
-It’s scalable, in demand, and doesn’t require a degree.
+Why it’s a good fit: If you’re the person everyone calls for tech help, you may already have the foundation for a service-based business.

 14. Cybersecurity consulting

-Cyberattacks are on the rise with 3,205 cyberattacks that led to data compromises in 2024.
-Data breaches can compromise customers’ trust and a business’ credibility.
+Data breaches can compromise customers’ trust and a business’s credibility.
 It may even lead to financial loss due to legal fines.
 That’s why businesses are scrambling to protect their data.
 Cybersecurity consultants help companies secure their systems, educate employees, and meet compliance standards.

 How to get started:

-• Get certified either in CompTIA Security+, CEH, or CISSP
+• Get certified in areas such as CompTIA Security+, CEH, or CISSP.

-• Offer services to startups, law firms, health practices, and others handling sensitive data
+• Offer services to startups, law firms, health practices, and businesses handling sensitive data.

 Startup requirements: